 I love to saute minced shallots and garlic in those drippings before adding the Marsala wine to deglaze the bottom and really grab up every bit of flavor.
 The sauce finishes with chicken stock and heavy cream.
 It gets more flavor, color, and texture from sun dried tomatoes, and fresh spinach.
 I threw in a few chopped cherry tomatoes because they were sitting on the counter.
 Good move.

 TIP: A wide shallow cast iron casserole with a lid (sometimes called a braiser) is perfect for this dish.
-These can range from very pricey, to less pricey, and there are lots of choices.
+These can range from very pricey, to not so pricey, and there are lots of choices.
 I think every kitchen needs one, they cook evenly and make a beautiful stove or oven to table presentation.
-If you cook from my blog you might recognize this pan from these other chicken recipes:
+If you cook from my blog you might recognize this pan from these other chicken recipes.

 Reader Rave ~

 “Delish!
 A welcome new dish for our Keto meal plan – thanks for the recipe!.” ~Suzanne

 - 2 packages of bone in/skin on chicken thighs, or about 6

 - olive oil